My Neck, My Back (Lick It): Remixes and freestyles

 The official remix of the song, the "Roc-A-Fella Remix", features rapper Memphis Bleek.
 The remix was released as a clean version.

 Saweetie did a freestyle of the song titled "Icy Grl".
 The song was released on her SoundCloud in the summer of 2017 and later released a music video for it in October of the same year.
 The visual, which went viral on the Internet, would go on to accrue 104 million views on YouTube as of August 2020.

+In 2025, producer SIDEPIECE released the house track "Lick," which sampled "My Neck, My Back (Lick It)."

 Usage in media

 In 2015, American pop singer Miley Cyrus performed a cover of the song at the Adult Swim's New York City upfront party.
 The performance later caught the attention of Khia herself, who praised the singer-songwriter for performing the song.

 American singer-songwriter Elle King covered the song in a country-like style.

 The song is featured prominently and sampled in the Girl Talk song "Non-Stop Party Now" off the album Unstoppable.

 Richard Cheese and Lounge Against the Machine did a lounge/swing styled cover of the song on their 2010 album OK Bartender.

+In 2024, a modified version of the song was used in a commercial for Dove Whole Body Deodorant.
+Several women are dancing to the song and demonstrating areas where the deodorant can be used.